1998 FIFA World Cup: Marketing

+Tournoi de France

+A year before the tournament, a small, invitation-only tournament named the Tournoi de France was held in France, with Italy, Brazil, England, and hosts France participating.

 Broadcasting

-FIFA, through several companies, sold the broadcasting rights for the 1998 FIFA World Cup to many broadcasters.
-In the UK BBC and ITV had the broadcasting rights.
+Through several companies, FIFA sold the broadcasting rights for the 1998 FIFA World Cup to many broadcasters.
+BBC and ITV had the broadcasting rights in the United Kingdom.
 The pictures and audio of the competition were supplied to the TV and radio channels by the company TVRS 98, the broadcaster of the tournament.

 The World Cup matches were broadcast in 200 countries.
 818 photographers were credited for the tournament.
 In every match, a stand was reserved for the press.
 The number of places granted to them reached its maximum in the final, when 1,750 reporters and 110 TV commentators were present in the stand.

 Sponsorship

 The sponsors of the 1998 FIFA World Cup are divided into two categories: FIFA World Cup Sponsors and France Supporters.

-The absence of Budweiser (which was one of the sponsors in the previous two World Cups) is notable due to the Evin law, which forbids alcohol-related sponsorship in France, including in sports events (and thus, being replaced by Casio).
+The absence of Budweiser on pitch side advertising hoardings is notable due to the Evin law, which forbids alcohol-related sponsorship in France, including in sports events.